Capitol Hill massacre: Shooting

 Huff left the house at 7:00 a.m. and returned to his large truck, parked nearby.
 From the truck, he retrieved a 12-gauge Winchester 1300 Defender pump-action shotgun with a pistol grip and a .40-caliber Ruger P944 semi-automatic handgun, and several bandoliers with more than 300 rounds of ammunition for the guns.
 On his way back to the after-party, he spray-painted the word "NOW" on the sidewalk and on the steps of a neighboring home.
 Upon arrival, he shot five victims who were outside talking: two on the steps, the others on the porch.
 People inside tried to hold the front door of the house shut, but Huff forced his way in through the door and shot three more people on the first floor.

 During the shooting, Huff allegedly stated "There's plenty for everyone" or something similar.
 On the second floor, he fired twice through the locked door of a bathroom where a couple had taken refuge inside the bathtub; neither person was hit.
 Five victims died at the scene, and three victims who were badly injured during the shooting were taken to Harborview Medical Center, one of whom died there.
 The shooting inside the house lasted for five minutes, although Huff reportedly stopped shooting people and started wandering the house, walking past numerous people without shooting at them.
 A patrol officer nearby, Steve Leonard, heard the shots and headed to the scene, getting the address from multiple 911 dispatches.
 When he got to the house, he encountered an injured victim and immediately got between the victim and the house, as Huff was coming down the steps.
 Before the officer could complete his demand that Huff drop his weapon, Huff placed the gun in his mouth and shot himself through the head.
 He fired his shotgun at least 9 times, including his final shot, and he fired his pistol at least 5 times.
+The shotgun was reloaded twice and the handgun was reloaded once.
 He continuously chambered rounds during the attack, causing his weapons to eject live rounds across the crime scene.